StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 ### Args

 * `reportName` - Name of the report.
 In a dialog with the report, the name of the report will be in the title bar.
 * `stmlContent` - The report markup.
-See [StackState Markup Language](../../stml/) for more information on how to format a report.
+See [Rancher Observability Markup Language](../../stml/) for more information on how to format a report.
 * Optional `data` - A map with data elements that can be referenced by the STML.

 ### Return type